Anna Blom

 Anna Blom’s practice is predicated on the diaristic, with each piece acting as a response to her environment and emotional state at any given moment.
 Her semi-abstract paintings, which she describes as “observational portraits”, contain traces of her continuous research; an archival process of investigating how individuals connect, combine and construct themselves through collecting objects, matter, white noise and writing.
 Drawing on this material, the artist deconstructs the fragile details of daily life in each piece, allowing transient forms to allude to the physical and psychological components of her lived experience.

-Her works also act as records of the environment in which they were created – Blom lays the unstretched canvas out in the open, exposed to the elements, and paints with raw pigment while allowing situational debris to fall upon the service.
+Her works also act as records of the environment in which they were created – Blom lays the unstretched canvas out in the open, exposed to the elements, and paints with raw pigment while allowing situational debris to fall upon the surface.
 The resultant textured, gritty and matt surfaces speak to the moment they were created, reflecting seasonality, weather conditions and the artist’s shifting emotional landscape.

 Deliberately ephemeral, her paintings tell personal stories without the need for figuration.
 For Blom, they are fragments of a “painted philosophy”; a way of manifesting the complexity of human experience as an emotionally rich, transient and vulnerable state.